erizocosmico/go-itergen/README.md

 ## Available operations

-go-itergen generates the following functions for an array type:
+go-itergen generates the following functions for a slice type:
-* **Map:** apply a function to every element and return an array with the modifications.
+* **Map:** apply a function to every element and return a slice with the modifications.
 It actually returns a XXXIterMapResult, which will have a set of operations to convert the `interface{}` result to other types.
-* **Filter:** apply a function and will return an array with all the elements whose result was true.
+* **Filter:** apply a function and will return a slice with all the elements whose result was true.
 * **All:** will return true if all the elements return true after applying the given function.
 * **Some:** will return true if any of the elements return true after applying the given function.
 * **Concat:** will return a new slice with the contents of the current appending the given slice.